MikeM711/React-YouTube-Comment-Section-Scraper/README.md

 A: The latest version has trouble viewing YouTube videos.

-Q: How come the number of "Scroll Batches" may vary for the same video?
+Q: Why do the number of "Scroll Batches" may vary for the same video?

 A: How YouTube renders its comment section, and the time it takes to render, varies.
 That said, the program should complete with the same number of comments and replies every time.